Big-Life-Lab/PHES-ODM-Doc/README.md

 # Updating documentation

 When a new feature is ready for release it should be first PRd to dev.
 Once the PR to dev is merged, and dev is ready to be merged to main a version update must be done.
-To update the version of the documentation the DESCRIPTION file needs to be modified with the appropriate version number incrament.
-In addition the dictionary file should be checked that it's name reflects its version accurately.
+To update the version of the documentation the DESCRIPTION file needs to be modified with the appropriate version number increment.
+In addition, the dictionary file should be checked that its version name is correct.